davidalecrim1/http-from-scratch/README.md

 # Fast HTTP Framework

-Fast is a HTTP framework under creation from scratch in Go to understand the fundamentals of computing and the HTTP protocol.
+Fast is a HTTP framework **under creation** from scratch in Go to learn by doing the fundamentals of computing and the HTTP protocol.

+For now, this will not be production ready.

 ## Features
 - Minimal HTTP server implementation in Go